tillgrallert/57-523-massenmedien/_posts/2021-10-21-seminarplan.md

     -   Kevin W. Martin, *Syria's Democratic Years: Citizens, Experts, and Media in the 1950s* (Bloomington: Indiana University Press, 2015), ch.
 2.

 <!-- Kai Hafez is too much of a sociologist and political theorist to be of interest to us.
 He is neither concerned with infrastructues nor global history -->

+### 13. Sitzung: 20.
+Januar 2022: Fernsehen

+- Marc Lynch, *Voices of the new Arab public: Iraq, Al-Jazeera, and Middle East politics today* (Columbia University Press, 2006):
+    + “From Voice of the Arabs to al-Jazeera”, 36--51
+- Marwan M. Kraidy, *Reality Television and Arab Politics: Contention in Public Life*, Communication, Society and Politics (Cambridge: Cambridge University Press, 2010):
+    +  "Introduction: Beyond al-Jazeera", 1--21.
+    +  "Screens of Contention: The battle for Arab Viewers", 22--45
+- Yasmin Moll, „The Idea of Islamic Media: The Qur’an and the Decolonization of Mass Communication“, *International Journal of Middle East Studies* 52, Nr.
+4 (November 2020): 623–42, <https://doi.org/10.1017/s0020743820000781>

 ## 2.4 Social Media
 ### 14. Sitzung: 27.
 Januar 2022